 The health benefits of light are not a new idea and the discovery of laser light in the 20th century has allowed new ways to use light to influence the body.
 Unlike sunlight which contains the full spectrum of colours, laser light produces a single frequency or ‘colour of light’ which can be focused into a narrow beam.
 This means that a very specific dose and type of energy can be delivered to a very specific part of the body.
 While a high energy laser can be used to cut tissue in surgery (a ‘laser scalpel’), low level laser therapy (LLLT) uses a low powered laser (usually red or infrared) to stimulate healing.
 Research has shown LLLT to stimulate cellular metabolism resulting in a range of effects such as improving circulation, reducing swelling and inflammation, relieving pain and reducing inflammation.

-As a standalone technique LLLT can be used for many conditions or it can be used in conjunction with other therapy such as Acupuncture.
+LLLT can be used on its own or in conjunction with other therapy such as Acupuncture.
 The biostimulatory effect of laser means it can be used to stimulate acupuncture points instead of needles, which offers another approach to using acupuncture in sensitive people and young children.
 LLLT can be combined with regular acupuncture with needles in the same treatment, with the laser targeting points which may be to uncomfortable or unsuitable to needle due to pain, swelling or inflammation.

-While acupuncture pins are suitable and often tolerated by children, laser overcomes the challenge of a young child staying still and is an effective treatment for many conditions.
+While acupuncture pins are suitable and often tolerated by children, laser overcomes the challenge of a young child staying still.
 In clinic we often use laser with children, and find they frequently ask if they can try pins as well!
 The development of laser technology has also helped to advance acupuncture research.
 Because it is impossible for the patient to know if the laser is turned on or off (as nothing is felt), it has been used in several trials demonstrating the effect of acupuncture points.

 The advances and availability of laser technology has many benefits on its own but when combined with the ancient understanding of acupuncture points, it also provides another useful therapy.